abratchik/HIDAuxiliaryDisplay/README.md

 USB HID protocol as defined in the USB HID Usage Table for Auxiliary displays (0x14).

 ## Setup & Usage
-### Deployment of the
 Setup is very simple.
 Just clone this repository to Arduino libraries, then upload the .INO sketch from the /examples folder, which corresponds to your LCD display model (1602A.ino, for example).
 Once upload is completed successfully you will be able to print textual information from your host to the LCD display.
+You will also see the display as a HID-compliant device in your system

 ### Setup of the host drivers